openshift/oo-index/README.md

     rhc app create index nodejs-0.10 --from-code=https://github.com/openshift/oo-index.git

+### Local Development

+First, make sure that your npm dependencies are available:

+    npm install

+Then, start a local web server:

+    npm start

+The project source can be re-bundled by running:

+    npm run build

+Additional scripts for assisting with development work are [defined in the project's `package.json` file](https://github.com/openshift/oo-index/blob/master/package.json#L23).

 ### Data Specification

 Every entry in the `quickstart.json` file should include the following attributes: